huangjh98/VCSR/README.md

 --------------------------
 ## Dataset
 We use the following 2 datasets: ERA Image-Text Dataset and UDV Image-Text Dataset.
+[Dataset download link](VCSR/README.md)

 --------------------------
 ## Train